krakenjs/krakenjs.github.io/_includes/docs/gettingstarted.md

 As you can see from the `index.js` entry point, kraken is just an express middleware.
 The configuration is just an object that defines an `onconfig`.
 That function is called when the application begins configuration.

+There are a few other [options that can be set](https://github.com/krakenjs/kraken-js#options) as well as the `onconfig` handler.

 So, where's all the configuration?
 Where are the routes?